 Bring The Snow Inside: Who says snow has to stay outside?
 Kids love sensory bins and snow is the perfect medium!
 You can pack up some snow in a clear container and bring it inside to continue the fun.
 You can add some color to your snow, make snow cones, bring winter animals into the bin, or grab trucks that can dig in the snow.
 Your little one will love this task and clean-up will be a breeze for you!

 Get Crafty: You can make wintry crafts with your little one using as few as two materials.
 Luckily the winter aesthetic is as easy as cotton balls and glue!
-Whether you make snowballs, a snowman, an igloo or a polar bear, your craft will be equal parts adorable and simple.
+Whether you make snowballs, a snowman, an igloo, or a polar bear, your craft will be equal parts adorable and simple.

 3-4 Year Old Tasks:

-Talk About Your Snowman: Every winter you make a snowman—but do you ever talk about him?
+Talk About Your Snowman: Every winter you make a snowman, but do you ever talk about him?
 Try expanding this activity by asking your little one why he needs eyes or a nose?
 What does his scarf do?
 Are all three snowballs the same size?
 Building a snowman can be an incredibly speechy activity if you take a few more minutes to chat.

 Make Your Own Snow: There are a few different home recipes for faux snow, but my favorite is baking soda and shaving cream.
 You can play with your fake snow on a tray or in a sensory bin (i.e. clear container) for easy clean up.
 I like to bring the little ones into the bin and have them ice skate, build snowmen, make snowballs or igloos.
-Use what is motivating for your little one and follow their lead.
-Build upon their pretend play and narration of the activity.
+Use what is motivating for your little one and follow her lead.
+Build upon her pretend play and narration of the activity.

 Animal Sort: Animal sorting is a fun game for any season!
-You can use figurines, stickers or coloring pages depending on what you have on hand.
+You can use figurines, stickers, or coloring pages depending on what you have on hand.
 Depending on your child’s level you can sort 2-4 types of animals.
-You could do winter animals vs. summer animals or ocean vs. snow vs. grass vs. home animals.
+You could do winter animals vs. summer animals, or ocean vs. snow vs. grass vs. home animals.
 Animal activities are great for boosting language because there is so much to talk about (i.e. Where do they live?
 What do they sound like?
 What do they feel like?
 What do they eat? etc.)